MicrosoftDocs/azure-aks-docs/articles/aks/monitor-aks.md

 - Specific metric isn't exposed

-  There have been cases where metrics are documented, but aren't exposed from the target and aren't forwarded to the Azure Monitor workspace.
+  There are cases where metrics are documented, but aren't exposed from the target and aren't forwarded to the Azure Monitor workspace.
 In this case, it's necessary to verify other metrics are being forwarded to the workspace.

 - No access to the Azure Monitor workspace

-  When you enable the add-on, you might have specified an existing workspace that you don't have access to.
+  When you enable the add-on, you might specify an existing workspace that you don't have access to.
 In that case, it might look like the metrics aren't being collected and forwarded.
 Make sure that you create a new workspace while enabling the add-on or while creating the cluster.

 #### Disable control plane metrics on your AKS cluster